How to cancel car insurance

 How do I cancel my car insurance policy?

 It's usually quick and easy to cancel your car insurance.
-Most insurers will now let you cancel your policy online, but some still require you to speak to them over the phone.
+Most insurers will let you cancel your policy online, but some still require you to speak to them on the phone.
 Check your policy terms and conditions to confirm how you need to cancel yours.

 Will I receive a refund if I cancel during the cooling-off period?

-Yes, if you choose to cancel your car insurance policy within the 14-day cooling-off period, it is a legal requirement that you’re granted a refund.
+If you cancel your car insurance policy within this period, it is a legal requirement that you’re given a refund.

-But you will be charged for the time when the policy was active and you may also have to pay an administration fee, so check the terms and conditions of the policy.
+However, you will be charged for the number of days the policy was active – so you won’t get 100% of the premium back.
+You might also have to pay an administration fee or cancellation fee, although not all insurers charge this during the cooling off period, so check the terms and conditions of your policy.

 Will I get a refund if I cancel after the 14-day cooling-off period?